NU-MSDS-Data-Eng-Capstone-Fall-2020/ml-training-leaderboard/assembler/README.md

 - metric_times_eval ```list of i```

-## Four folders are downloadable from AWS DR: here are their file trees
+## four folders are downloadable from AWS DR: here are their file trees:

 ### One folder with name [your model name]-model is downloadable: